groundlight/python-sdk/docs/blog/2024-05-01-active-learning.md

 The training sets of all three models are initialized with the same 20 images, 10 labeled in each class.

-The plot below shows that the model trained with moderate uncertainty sampling (confidence threshold 95%) has an error rate similar to the model trained without any uncertainty sampling (confidence threshold 100%).
+The plot below shows that the model trained with moderate uncertainty sampling (confidence threshold 95%) has an error rate similar to the model trained without any uncertainty sampling.
 This demonstrates that uncertainty sampling can be just as accurate as training models on all available data.
 <img
  src={require('./images/active-learning/error-rate-over-time.png').default}
  width="500 px"